J24681357/gtfbotmain/README_FITHUSIM.md

     - The Starting Grid
         - Relative to the grid, faster cars will have smaller odds and vice versa.
 Use odds as an advantage in determining whether to participate in the race.

-## Pre Race And Pre Session Screen
+### Pre Race And Pre Session Screen
  1. In the pre-session menu, buttons and menus can be seen before staring the session.
 As detailed, these are the following options:
     - Driver Pace (Drop-down menu): Selects a driver pace that determines the race strategy.
 There are 3 options:
         - Passive: A slower pace where the driver drives more passively, thus reducing driving performance.
 This pace decreases the amount of damage & mistakes during the race; however, you will earn more Skill points.
         - Neutral: A balanced pace between aggression and caution.
         - Aggressive: An aggressive pace with optimal driving performance but prone to reckless driving.
 You will earn less Skill points from damages; however, driving performance improves.
     - Start: Starts the race/session.
 You can not restart the race while it is in session.
-    - Grid/Session Details: Toggles between the grid details and the track information screen
+    - Grid: Toggles between the grid details and the track information screen
-    - Optimal Tire Usage: Auto equips the most suitable tires in appropriate weather conditions.
-⚠️ Note that if this option is off, the tire grade will be unchanged throughout the whole session.

 2. When you start, there will be a timer to wait until the session finishes and return your results.
     - 💡 The timer progresses in real time.
 3. While the race/session is in progress, you can view the race information in the embed including the grid, current position, and track information.
    - 💡 You can also view the status of your session by using `/status`, to receive the message link and time remaining of the session.
 4. When a race/session is completed, you will be notified via ping and the results will appear containing:
-   - Final position
+   - Finishing position
-   - Points earned (Championships & Drift Trials only)
+   - Total Ranking points earned
-   - Total points (Championships only)
+   - Total amount of Enthu points lost due to collisions and offroading
-   - Credits earned
-   - EXP earned
-   - Mileage driven

-5. Credits & EXP are valued more in Career and Seasonal Events than other modes.
-On the contrary, license tests are valued significantly less.
+### Rival Car Raffle
+1. Finishing a race in 4th place or better (or 1st place in a 2 car grid) will give you a Rival Car Raffle where a random car can be rewarded from the grid.
+When you unlocked a new car, it will be added to your garage and can be selectable as a new car.
+2. - 💡 There is also a random chance that no car will be unlocked from the shuffle.

 <style>
   .footer {